Weiyet/RTLStructLib/README.md

-# RTL Data Structure
+# RTLStructLib
-Highly optimized, synthesizable data structures for hardware design
+Highly optimized, synthesizable data structures module/IP library for hardware design

 ### Overview
 RTL Data Structure is an open-source project providing a collection of synthesizable data structures implemented at the Register-Transfer Level (RTL).
 These modules are designed for high performance, scalability, and ease of integration into digital systems, serving as a standard library for FPGA and ASIC engineers.